RPMTW/RPMTW-Platform-Mod/README.md

 Chat in any version of Minecraft or outside the game, every player feels like they are in the same world!

+- ### Settings Screen

+The built-in sophisticated settings screen allows you to adjust any function freely.

+- ### Original language display

+Want to know the original language of an item?
+Use this function!
+~~You can even learn English at the same time!~~

+- ### Machine translation

+Don't have a human translator?
+Leave it all to the AI!
+No more language barrier that prevents you from playing the mods.

 ## ⚙️ Development

 ### Build